Facebook Instagram Twitter X Threads YouTube LinkedIn Bluesky RSS

 The National Endowment for the Arts (NEA) is pleased to announce 112 organizations recommended for awards under ArtsHERE, including 15 organizations in the heartland.
 A new pilot program in partnership with South Arts and in collaboration with the other five U.S. Regional Arts Organizations, ArtsHERE is designed to expand access to arts participation across the nation.

-These nonprofit organizations, each with demonstrated commitment to equity within their practices and programming, are recommended for non-matching grants of $65,000 to $130,000, totaling $12.356 million, to fund specific projects that will strengthen the organizations’ capacity to sustain meaningful community engagement and increase arts participation for underserved groups and communities.
+These nonprofit organizations are recommended for non-matching grants of $65,000 to $130,000, totaling $12.356 million, to fund specific projects that will strengthen the organizations’ capacity to sustain meaningful community engagement and increase arts participation.
 Grant recipients will also take part in peer-learning and technical assistance opportunities, and the NEA will report on lessons learned from this initiative.

 “An Artful Life for Everyone”